AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

         Return the final solution $\mathbf{w}$

   Please note that since we have used a non-linear activation function (the sigmoid), there is no direct least squares solution for the logistic regression model.
-However, since its loss function is concave (can be proven to be quadratic), we can still come up with closed form solution based on Newton-Raphson technique to yield the iterative reweighted least square solution.
-This is however, outside the scope of our coverage and will not be necessary for the rest of this unit.
+However, since its loss function is concave (can be proven to be quadratic), we can still come up with a closed-form solution based on the Newton-Raphson technique to yield the iterative reweighted least square solution.
+This is, however, outside the scope of our coverage and will not be necessary for the rest of this unit.

 ### More about cross entropy